 After a few weeks of unprecedented success at the box office it seemed like many of us (ha) were looking for the answers behind the compelling and unique movie. have scoured Google, consulted Reddit, and tried to compile all of the most compelling explanations of Us.

-There will be spoilers in this post, so if you haven't see the movie or want to avoid them, try to stay away.
-If you're excited to talk about the meaning of Us, then keep reading and hit the comments later with your analysis and theories.
+There will be spoilers in this post, so if you haven't seen the movie or want to avoid them, try to stay away.
+If you're excited to talk about the meaning of Us the movie, then keep reading and hit the comments later with your analysis and theories.